 Before you begin testing, enter a ticket with support advising the environments you are testing, what tools you are using, and the time frame.
 Update the ticket with results and information to track performance.
 When you complete testing, add your updated results and note in the ticket testing is complete with a date and time stamp.

-We recommend that you review the Magento Performance Toolkit options as part of your pre-launch readiness process.
+We recommend that you review the Performance Toolkit options as part of your pre-launch readiness process.

 For best results, we recommend the following tools:

-- Magento application performance test—Test Magento application performance by configuring the
+- Application performance test—Test application performance by configuring the

 TTFB_TESTED_PAGESenvironment variable to test site response time.